Work out what you need

 Fill out a Load Chart

 A load chart is a list of the appliances you wish to run, detailing the times they run and the load.
-Load chart details are on our load plan page.
+You use a load chart to calculate "your everything" and a correctly filled out load chart will not only calculate your solar array, but also your battery bank and inverter sizing.